Worried about wearing a body kick on your ribs?

 Nothing will get you more accustomed to being hit than being hit.
 Although this is a relatively obvious observation, many people neglect to do simple partner sparring drills.
 Not only will drilling with a partner improve your ability to take a hit, but it will also improve your reaction speed, counters, timing, footwork, defense, and overall Muay Thai technique.
 Here are three Muay Thai drills that I find to be very effective:

 Light, Simple Combos (1 for 1) – These types of Muay Thai drills are great for beginners since it will get you used to actually using your techniques in an actual fight scenario.
-Before you start, you and your partner should have your sparring gloves on (ideally 16oz) and although headgear is advisable, it’s not absolutely necessary.
+Before you start, you and your partner should have your sparring gloves on (ideally 16oz).

 Start by standing in front of each other and exchanging single strikes.
 You throw a jab, then your partner throws a jab.
 If you want to work on getting hit in the face, let the jab land on your nose… just make sure you and your partner aren’t going 100%!
 If you want to work on defense, then either parry, slip, or block the jab.
 Whatever you do, try to see the punch all the way through.